CURRENT FEWS RESEARCH

 Reduction and up-cycling of food waste

-Between 25 and 50% of food produced in the U.S. is wasted every year .
-A large portion of food waste is produced in households and is made up mainly of fresh products such as fruits and vegetables, milk, eggs, and fish .
-Furthermore, the volume of food waste per capita in the U.S. has increased by 50% since 1974 .
+Between 25 and 50% of food produced in the U.S. is wasted every year.
+The volume of food waste per capita in the U.S. has increased by 50% since 1974.
 Most of this waste is produced in populated areas and constitutes a real challenge for urban centers.
 In fact, discarded food represents the single largest component of the municipal solid waste stream reaching landfills and incinerators.
-Only less than 3% of that waste is recovered and recycled as compost .
-Growing, processing, packaging, warehousing, transporting and preparing food is water intensive and wasted food means wasted water and energy .
-Unfortunately, urban centers have not been designed to maximize resource efficiency with respect to food, water, and energy.
+Growing, processing, packaging, warehousing, transporting and preparing food is water intensive and wasted food means wasted water and energy.

 Innovation in FEWS Sustainability in Urban Systems

-World population is rapidly shifting toward greater urbanization, posing challenges with respect to environmental sustainability.
+World population is rapidly shifting toward greater urbanization, posing major sustainability challenges.
 For example, food production has been relegated almost exclusively to rural areas, resulting in increased energy consumption and CO2 emission to cover long travel distances.
-In addition, the high density of buildings in urban centers results in a dramatic urban heat island (UHI) effect, whereby solar radiation gets trapped among the buildings leading to substantial rise in ambient temperatures .
-This results in additional energy consumption by the building heat, ventilation, and air conditioning system.
-However, with world population reaching 9 billion, arable land availability per capita decreasing, and climate change impacting water cycling and agriculture, we are in the midst of a sea change in our views on the interconnectedness of water, energy, and food in cities.
+In addition, the high density of buildings in urban centers results in a dramatic urban heat island effect leading to substantial rise in ambient temperatures.
+This affects urban flora and fauna and results in additional energy consumption by building air conditioning systems.
+With world population reaching 9 billion, arable land availability per capita decreasing, and the threat of climate change, we are in the midst of a sea change in our views of the interconnectedness of water, energy, and food in cities.

 New membranes for water purification (Maynard, Spokoyny, Kaner, Duan, Diaconescu, Dunn, Pilon, Alexandrova, Mahendra)